kevjosey/pm-risk/README.md

 5. [`Analysis/bootstrap.R`] – yee ole bootstrap code to find standard errors of the ERFs from (2)-(4).
 6. [`Analysis/results/plots.R`] – generates plots from models fit in (4).
 7. [`Analysis/results/compare_plot.R`] – Code to compare Xiao's output with our methods.
 8. [`Analysis/sensitivity.R`] – A place to talk about our feelings.
 Just kidding, there is no love in statistics.
-Just more analyses to prove to yourself that you are not an idiot
+Only more analyses to prove to yourself that you are not an idiot!

-Don’t worry about anything yet, this is for creating a standard Table 1.
+Don’t worry about the other code yet.
+I still need to clean some of it up, this is for creating a standard Table 1.